-If an infected area is reported by health professionals, use the GPS module to locate employees and vehicles in real time or to see where they were on a given day and time.
-Begin cross-referencing GPS data with COVID-19 map data in your local areas to make better decisions around protecting your employees, customers, and communities.
+If an infected area is reported by health professionals, use the GPS module to locate employees and vehicles in real-time or to see where they were on a given day and time.
+Begin cross-referencing GPS data with COVID-19 map data in your local areas to make better decisions about protecting your employees, customers, and communities.

 5) Use WorkWave Payments to Bill and Accept Payments Without Coming Into Contact